user202729/lcdreader-img/README.md

 * `HJKL`: Move the output cursor.
 * `Z`: Set the pixel under the output cursor to 0.
 * `X`: Set the pixel under the output cursor to 1.
+* `U1`: Allow undistorting the image.
+The image is undistorted assuming the pinhole camera model.
+* `U0`: Disallow undistorting the image, only homography transformation is used.
+This is the default and is preferred if the image part is small (the distortion is not significant) or there are on a few corner/anchor points.
 * `O`: Output.

 Mouse control: